yonatank93/UQ_tutorial/README.md

 >No forecast is complete without an estimate of its uncertainty (Tennekes et al. 1986)

 The focus of this tutorial is to introduce uncertainty propagation from the data to the inferred parameters.
-The tutorials are presented using the Jupyter notebooks.
+The tutorials are presented using the Jupyter Notebooks.

 ## Get started
-Several ways to run the Jupyter notebook in this repository:
+Several ways to run the Jupyter Notebook in this repository:
 1. Use [Binder](https://mybinder.org/).
 You can go to the link and add this repository.
    Or, you can just click on the Binder banner above.
-Be aware that to start a session in Binder can take quite a long time, and it can depends on how many resources are available.
+Be aware that to start a session in Binder can take quite a long time, and it can depend on how many resources are available.
-   However, this would be my preferred way, if you don't want to install more Python packages in your own machine.
+   However, this would be my preferred way, if you don't want to install more Python packages on your own machine.
 2. Use Github Codespaces.
 On the repository page, you can access codespaces under the Code tab.
 There will be 2 subtabs there: Local and Codespaces, which is the one that you want.
    Then, click on the (+) sign to create your codespace.
 This will open a web version of VS